 Kilimanjaro is a great mountain to begin your 7 summit challenge.

-It is based the Caucasus Mountain Range in Southern Russia and though there is some contention as to how the Caucasus Mountains are distributed between Europe and Asia, Elbrus lies north of the Caucasus watershed which is deemed - by most of the relevant authorities - to be the borderline between the two.
+It is based the Caucasus Mountain Range in Southern Russia.
+Though there is some contention as to how the Caucasus Mountains are distributed between Europe and Asia, Elbrus lies north of the Caucasus watershed which is deemed - by most of the relevant authorities - to be the borderline between the two.

 Elbrus has two summits, both of which are dormant volcanic domes.
 The west summit is the taller of the two and is the one that puts Elbrus on the map of the 7 summits.

 The South Side approach sees a much greater summit success rate in comparison as there is better infrastructure along the route and it is not quite as demanding so is generally the favoured route to reach the summit.

 The main climbing season on Elbrus is during the summer months from June to September with peak season in July.

 Mount Elbrus and Aconcagua are often done early on in the 7 summits challenge.
 Consider tackling this one before moving on to Denali and Mount Vinson.